shantiii/yawg-blog/src/posts/shanti-on-raft-1.markdown

 ## Applications

-Human beings form a process model.
-Gossip communication (between people) spreads in a similar way.
+We can apply this lens to human beings.
+Humans are processes, and spoken language and hearsay spreads the way data does in a network.
 Two people waving to each other in greeting is fundamentally the same as a TCP handshake.

 In the same way that we have managed to build (seemingly) reliable networks out of faulty network components, it is my goal with distributed systems to build